Virtualization Getting Started Guide

 2.3.2.
 Virtualized to Virtualized Migration (V2V)

-Security-Enhanced Linux, or SELinux, provides Mandatory Access Control (MAC) for all Linux system, and thus benefits also Linux guests.
+- Security-Enhanced Linux, or SELinux, provides Mandatory Access Control (MAC) for all Linux systems, and thus benefits also Linux guests.
 Under the control of SELinux, all processes and files are given a type, and their access on the system is limited by fine-grained controls of various types.
 SELinux limits the abilities of an attacker and works to prevent many common security exploits such as buffer overflow attacks and privilege escalation.

 2.5.
 Disaster Recovery